oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

           - MatchesWithGeneralForm
        - The old Math Expression Input interaction will be stably deprecated and all related code will be removed from the codebase.

-- [Pulkit Aggarwal's proposal](pdfs/GSoC2020PulkitAggarwal.pdf): Additional Interaction Types.
+- [Pulkit Aggarwal's proposal](pdfs/GSoC2020PulkitAggarwal.pdf) and [final blog post](https://gist.github.com/aggarwalpulkit596/84c23a09cd4244624092f2967b0eae38): Additional Interaction Types.
 Mentor: Ben Henning.

     - **Milestone 1**: Fully implement the drag-and-drop sorting interaction in the Android app.
     - **Milestone 2**: